Yspyridis/binary_classification_app/README.md

-# Lie Detection in defense arguments with AI
+# Defence argument classifier

 This web application uses AI-powered natural language processing to analyse legal defense arguments and uncover the truth.
 It provides lie detection results (truthful or not) and highlights the words that mostly affect the outcome.

 ## Features

-- Classification of defense arguments.
+- Binary classification of defense arguments.
-- Confidence score for the results.
+- Confidence score for the classification.
-- Highlighting of important words in the provided text.
+- Explainability through highlighting of important words that affect the outcome.
 - User-friendly web interface.
-- Utilises a state-of-the-art DistilBERT model for classification and saliency analysis.
+- Based on a state-of-the-art fine-tuned DistilBERT model for classification and saliency analysis.

 ## Preview